 Earth observation satellites have captured a huge amount of imagery of the Earth in recent decades.
 I am interested in combining this imagery with data science approaches like machine learning, to understand and predict the future of biodiversity in the face of global change.
 I am particularly interested in forest ecosystems, due to their high biodiversity value (approximately 70% of terrestrial species live in forests) and their sequestration of large amounts of carbon.

-I am especially interested in understanding the resilience, resistance and elasticity of forests; our ability to predict forest loss with early warning signals; and the presence of tipping points in forest systems.
+I am especially interested in understanding the resilience, resistance and elasticity of ecosystems; our ability to predict forest loss with early warning signals; and the presence of tipping points in ecosystems.

-I use species interaction networks to understand how biodiversity is responding to global change and predict what will happen to it in the future.
+All species interact with other species, and these interactions combine to form complex networks of connections.
+I use these species interaction networks (like food webs) to understand how biodiversity is responding to global change and predict what will happen to it in the future.

 Species interaction networks are an incredibly powerful tool for understanding community-scale biodiversity responses as they allow a simultaneous consideration of the species in the community and the structure of the community as a whole.
 Moreover, networks are highly amenable to analyses using data science methods.